 - To match the appearance of the original porcelain tile, they used a trowel to score the joints, in order to replicate the look of grout joints.

 Architects designed the facade of the lower two-story retail portions of this Chicago residential midrise tower with a sophisticated tile mosaic that wraps around the building, interpreting the four seasons.
 Sto Panel Technology, Sto’s prefabricated exterior finished wall panels, proved to be an excellent choice to achieve the design vision of the project.
 The complex job required 20,660 ft2 of StoPanel® Backup with mosaic tile, StoPanel® Classic ci, and StoPanel Metal ci.
-The design also included punched windows to give the appearance of ribbon windows.
+The design also included punched windows to give the tower facade an appearance of ribbon windows.

 StoPanel® Classic ci